hamzaas/OMNeT-INET-SpineLeafResearch/README.md

 ## FAQs<a name ="faq"></a>

- - An error is recieved when attempting to run the program.
+ - An error is received when attempting to run the program.
     - Try cleaning and rebuilding the workspace.
-    - Make sure the ini_generated.ini file has the correct line commeted out.
+    - Make sure the ini_generated.ini file has the correct line commented out.

  - Is this project finished?
-    - No this project is still under construction by Ethan Little and Bryan Hill.
+    - No, this project is still under construction by Ethan Little and Bryan Hill.
 We are both research assistants at Appalachian State University.
     - Will continue to update and work on this project.

 ## Troubleshooting/Where to Get Support<a name ="support"></a>